-While some people eat the entire fruit – skin and all – there are others who prefer to keep that fuzzy skin out of their mouth.
+While some people eat the entire fruit, with the skin, there are others who prefer to discard it.
 If that sounds like you, simply cut the kiwi fruit in half, revealing two round halves of green, juicy fruit.

 Depending on how you want to use the kiwi fruit, you can also peel the entire fruit with a paring knife.
-To ensure that you get the most fruit out of your kiwi, however, the cutting and scooping method is probably the most efficient.
+This ensures that you get the most out of the fruit.

 How to Scoop Kiwi Fruit?